Toyota Mirai running costs

 There’s a bit of good news in the fact that Toyota’s £750-a-month lease also includes fuel.
 That seems expensive, but when you knock off the £200 or so Toyota reckons users might typically spend at the hydrogen pump, the £500 left over isn’t so savage compared to rates for similarly specified executive cars.
 If you want to drive on batteries, it’s about the same cost per month as the Tesla Model S.

-Without a Toyota hydrogen fuel-card, you’d likely pay around £10/kg for fuel, which adds up to £50 for a full tank.
-Factor in a 300-mile range, and that’s where the cost-equivalence with a 40mpg (real-world) petrol saloon comes in, so you get nothing like the running cost benefits of today’s battery-powered electric cars.
+Without a Toyota hydrogen fuel card, you’d likely pay around £12/kg for fuel, which adds up to £60 for a full tank.
+Factor in a 300-mile range, and that’s where the cost-equivalence with a 40mpg (real-world) petrol saloon comes in, so you get nothing like the running cost benefits of today’s battery-powered electric cars, in fact the Mirai will be more expensive to fuel per-mile than an efficient diesel.

 Toyota Mirai insurance group

-The Toyota Mirai hasn’t been awarded an insurance group rating, so you’ll need to discuss the cost of cover with your broker.
+The Toyota Mirai hasn’t been given an insurance-group rating, so you’ll need to discuss the cost of cover with your broker.

 The Toyota standard warranty of five years or 100,000 miles applies to the Mirai, and you can bump up the battery warranty a year at a time after that to a maximum of 10 years – if you keep the service record up to date.